News & Media

 Aviation White Paper released

 The White Paper was released on 26 August 2024 and is available from the Department of Infrastructure, Transport, Regional Development, Cities and the Arts’ website .
-Section
+Section 9 of the report contains a number of measures which will strengthen Airservices’ community engagement.
+The most direct are:

 ANO submission to “Impact and mitigation of aircraft noise” Senate inquiry